kovzol/geogebra-discovery/README.md

 ## Prerequisites, compilation, running and deployment

 You will need a typical Linux system to make the software work.
+In particular, the scripts were tested on an Ubuntu 18.04, and partially on Raspbian Buster.

 The following tools are available:

 ### Classic 5